constantorbit/mongo-ruby-driver/README.md

     $ rake test

-If you have the source code, you can run the tests.
-Skip this test with the C extension if you're running JRuby.

-    $ rake test:c

-If you want to test the basic Ruby encoder, without the C extension, or if you're running JRuby:
+If you want to test the pure Ruby implementation, without native extensions, just run the followin rake command:

     $ rake test:ruby